Reviews You Can Rely On

 Credit: Hale Milano

 The Makita 36V LXT Brushless earned a high score for its airspeed in our raw power tests.
 It's worth noting that once we measured models using turbo mode, the Makita didn't score quite as well.
 While not all models have it, we generally found that we used turbo mode most of the time when it was an option.
-Utilizing turbo, the Oregon, Ryobi 730, and Ego 615 produced some of the fastest air speeds.
+Utilizing turbo, the Husqvarna 350iB, Ryobi 730, and Ego 615 produced some of the fastest air speeds.

 Despite a lack of turbo mode and generally feeling underpowered, the Makita cleared our leafy yard in 56 seconds, just one second behind the Ego 765.
 We also were pleased to note that the Makita did not overblow, meaning push leaves and debris past where we intended or remove mulch from a flower bed.